wlonk/hexes/CONTRIBUTING.rst

    feature to the list in ``README.rst``.
 3. The pull request should work for Python 3.4.
 Check the tests on your pull request and make sure that the tests pass for all supported Python versions.
+4. Please include a cute animal picture with your pull request!
+Everyone will have a happier time if you do.

 Tips
 ----